Inside: If you’re tripping over toys organizing your kids toy room you will love these tips on how to organize a kids room that’s a messy toy room!

 The last pile is certainly the smallest.
 We keep a few things they can’t bear to part with right now (hello, bazillion piece train set and legos), but as I mentioned before, most of the toys they will part with gleefully, knowing a batch of the “new-again” toys will be coming in.

 As we put everything away, we make sure that everything in their room has a clear home, grouping together the things that are alike, or that get played with together.
 We have the cubby bins in the boys’ room, and I drew a picture of the kinds of toys that go in each bin to put on the front.
-This helps the boys during clean up time to know exactly where everything should go, so they can find it again when they’re ready to play with it!
+This helps the boys during clean-up time to know exactly where everything should go, so they can find it again when they’re ready to play with it!
+Here are some great storage solutions for living room toys.

 Granted, it’s not a perfect system because there are imperfect people behind it, but it sure does help.